George Wickham: Remakes

+In Pride & Prejudice: A Latter-Day Comedy, the character is renamed Jack Wickham and introduced as Elizabeth's boyfriend who is attempting to talk her into a hasty marriage.
+Darcy reveals to Elizabeth that Wickham had once eloped to Las Vegas with his sister Anna, maxed out her credit cards on gambling, and finally abandoned her.
+Anna obtained an annulment after discovering he was still legally married to another girl.
+In the movie's climax, Wickham attempts to elope with Lydia, but Darcy stops the wedding and Wickham is arrested for several counts of bigamy, among other charges.

 In Lost in Austen, however, the entire plot of Pride and Prejudice evolves in a different direction.
 Wickham (Tom Riley) is depicted as an ambiguous character, but very positive and charming, who initiates Amanda Price into the customs of Georgian society.
 He also saves her from being engaged to Mr. Collins by spreading the rumour that Mr. Price was a fishmonger.
 He does not attempt to take Georgiana and helps to find Lydia with Mr. Bingley.

 In the 1996 novel Bridget Jones's Diary, and its film adaptation released in 2001, Helen Fielding was inspired by Wickham to create Daniel Cleaver, the womanising, cowardly boss of Bridget Jones, the rival of Mark Darcy.

 In the modernised American web series of 2012–2013, The Lizzie Bennet Diaries, Wickham is the coach of a university swim team and played by Wes Aderhold.
 In this version, Wickham is depicted as being abusive towards Lydia, manipulating her into recording a sex tape.

 Wickham plays a central role in the 2022 Claudia Gray novel, The Murder of Mr. Wickham.